dr-dahou-adrar/dr-dahou-adrar.github.io/_publications/MCE-CNN-2019.md

 Besides, a separate feature extraction module implemented in a CNN block is used to extract more relevant sentiment features.
 These channels and blocks help to start training on high-quality WEVs and fine-tuning them.
 The performance of MCE-CNN is evaluated on several standard balanced and imbalanced datasets to reflect real-world using cases.
 Experimental results show that MCE-CNN provides a high classification accuracy and benefits from the second embedding channel on both standard Arabic and dialectal Arabic text, which outperforms state-of-the-art methods.

 Recommended citation: Dahou, A., Xiong, S., Zhou, J., & Mohamed, Abd Elaziz.
-"Multi-channel Embedding Convolutional Neural Network Model for Arabic Sentiment Classification." <i>(TALLIP 2019)</i>.
+"Multi-channel Embedding Convolutional Neural Network Model for Arabic Sentiment Classification." <i>(ACM Transactions on Asian and Low-Resource Language Information Processing (TALLIP) 2019)</i>.
 </p>